 Novartis Entresto® granted expanded indication in chronic heart failure by FDA

-Basel, February 16, 2021 — Novartis today announced that the US Food and Drug Administration (FDA) has approved the following expanded indication for Entresto® (sacubitril/valsartan): to reduce the risk of cardiovascular death and hospitalization for heart failure in adult patients with chronic heart failure1.
-Benefits are most clearly evident in patients with left ventricular ejection fraction (LVEF) below normal1.
-The label also states LVEF is a variable measure and clinical judgment should be used in deciding whom to treat1.
+EAST HANOVER, N.J., Feb.
+16, 2021 /PRNewswire/ -- Novartis today announced that the US Food and Drug Administration (FDA) has approved the following expanded indication for Entresto® (sacubitril/valsartan): to reduce the risk of cardiovascular death and hospitalization for heart failure in adult patients with chronic heart failure.1 Benefits are most clearly evident in patients with left ventricular ejection fraction (LVEF) below normal.1 The label also states LVEF is a variable measure and clinical judgment should be used in deciding whom to treat.1

 "This approval is a significant advancement, providing a treatment to many patients who were not eligible for treatment before because their ejection fraction was above the region we normally considered reduced.
 Until now, treatment for these patients was largely empiric," said Scott Solomon, MD, Professor of Medicine at Harvard Medical School and Brigham and Women's Hospital, and PARAGON-HF Executive Committee Co-Chair.
 "We can now offer a treatment to a wider range of patients who have an LVEF below normal."